Contact Us

 About this service

-A cataract is when the clear lens inside your eye has become cloudy or opaque.
+Cataract surgery is performed to treat cataracts, which is when the clear lens inside your eye has become cloudy or opaque.
 The lens is positioned just behind the iris.
 It is responsible for keeping images in focus on the retina and it adjusts for distance or close vision.
 When a cataract develops, the lens becomes cloudy and prevents the light rays passing onto the retina.
 The picture that the retina receives becomes dull and fuzzy.

 When a cataract is removed, it is replaced with a permanent artificial lens implant, which helps to restore vision.

 The surgery is performed using topical anaesthesia in the form of eye-drops.
-In some cases a small injection of anaesthetic is administered into the skin around the eye to freeze the eye.
+In some cases, a small injection of anaesthetic is administered into the skin around the eye to freeze the eye.
 You will be admitted as a day-case patient before surgery; pre-op drops will be given and then you are prepared for surgery.

 Your consultant removes the cloudy lens by making a tiny opening at the edge of the cornea.
 Once removed, the lens is replaced with a permanent artificial lens implant, which will allow you to see again.

-You will be monitored and, your blood pressure and pulse recorded.
+You will be monitored and your blood pressure and pulse recorded.

 You will wear a clear eye shield over the operated eye which must be left in place until the following morning.